TISUnion/Carpet-TIS-Addition/website/docs/misc.md

 ### player

 - Add `randomly` argument for `/player` command to make the player perform action at dynamically varying random intervals
-  - Supported random generators: uniform, poisson, gaussian
+  - Supported random generators: uniform, poisson, gaussian, triangular
   - Support test run with `--simulate`
   - Use `/player someone someaction randomly` to get more help
 - Add `rejoin` argument for `/player` command to spawn fake player.
 Like `/player spawn`, but it preserves the fake player's last-login position and rotation